Social Media Management Pricing: What Are the Costs for 2024?

 Cost of Social Media Advertising

-When you run an ad campaign on a Meta platform, like Facebook, you'll set a certain maximum amount you're willing to spend.
-However, you'll only be charged for each impression (view) or click from a user.
+When you run an ad campaign on a Meta platform, like Facebook, you’ll set a certain maximum amount you’re willing to spend.
+However, you’ll only be charged for each impression (view) or click from a user.
 This is known as “cost per click” or CPC.
-This means you can set a campaign budget of $1,000, but you may only billed $700.
+This means you can set a campaign budget of $1,000, but you may only be billed $700.

 Facebook algorithms actually calculate which ad is likely to achieve the most engagement from certain users and allocate ad space based on an auction system.
 There are dedicated bidding strategies that can boost your chances of winning ad visibility.
-It's complicated – and that's why most business leaders delegate these calculations to paid marketing or “biddable” specialists.
+It’s complicated – and that’s why most business leaders delegate these calculations to paid marketing or “biddable” specialists.
+This could be an in-house marketing team, a social media agency, or a freelancer you’ve hired.

 Will I Get Good Return on Investing in Social Media Marketing?